Simply connected varieties in characteristic $p>0$: Algebraization of formal morphisms and formal subbundles, by Jean-Beno it Bost

 such that the following diagram is commutative:

 where $\iota: \hV \ra {\overline{\hV}}^{\wedge}_{Y}$ denotes the inclusion morphism.
 The morphism $\hat{j}$ is a closed immersion, and at the level of local rings, defines surjections of integral domains of the same dimension, which are therefore isomorphisms.
 (See \cite{Gieseker77}, Proof of Theorem 4.3, p.
-1148-9, for a similar argument.)
+1148-1149, and \cite{Badescu04}, Proof of Theorem 9.16, p.
+100-103, for similar arguments.)

 In other words, if we let

 then $j$ defines a closed immersion of $Y$ in $\overline{\hV}^{\rm nor}$, its image is a connected component of $\nu^{-1}(Y)$, and $\hat{j}$ establishes an isomorphism from $\hV$ to the formal completion $\overline{\hV}^{\rm nor \wedge}_{j(Y)}$.